-Very Short Stories for High School & Middle School
+Short Stories for Middle and High School Students to Read Online

 If your students are struggling to get into the short story, or you're pressed for time, here are some very brief stories to get you started.

 They're not as short as Hemingway's famous six-word story (For sale: baby shoes, never worn.), but they're manageable even for reluctant readers.
 Most are under 2,000 words; I've included an approximate word count where I could.

 Short Stories for High School Students

 Here are some short stories that deal with themes and subject matter appropriate for high school students.
 Many of these stories can be read quite quickly so they make for great discussion topics in class.

 - "The Story of an Hour"

 - "Lather and Nothing Else"